FZJ-JSC/CARAML/README.md

 Performance is measured in `tokens/s` and energy is recorded in `Wh`.

 ### 3. Neural Operator: Fourier Neural Operator (FNO)
 The [operator-benchmark](./operator_benchmark/) is implemented in PyTorch with [operator_learning](https://github.com/chelseajohn/operator_learning) for NVIDIA systems.

-It enables comprehensive analysis of mixed-precision training and the performance impact of `torch.compile` during both training and inference of Fourier Neural Operator (FNO) models.
-The benchmark includes experiments on two representative problems: Rayleigh–Bénard convection (RBC) in 2D and 3D and plasma simulation using Particle-in-Cell (PIC) methods in 1D and 2D.
+It enables comprehensive analysis of mixed-precision training and the performance impact of `torch.compile` during both training and inference of FNO models.

+The benchmark includes experiments on two representative problems:
+- Rayleigh–Bénard convection (RBC) in 2D and 3D
+- Plasma simulation using Particle-in-Cell (PIC) methods in 1D and 2D.

-Performance in measured in `timesteps/s`.
+Performance is measured in `timesteps/s`.

 # Requirements